yaqwsx/KiKit/doc/panelization.md

 #### `makeGrid`
 ```
-makeGrid(self, boardfile, sourceArea, rows, cols, destination, verSpace,
+makeGrid(self, boardfile, sourceArea, rows, cols, destination, placer,
-         horSpace, rotation,
-         placementClass=<class 'kikit.panelize.BasicGridPosition'>,
-         netRenamePattern=Board_{n}-{orig}, refRenamePattern=Board_{n}-{orig},
+         rotation=0, netRenamePattern=Board_{n}-{orig},
-         tolerance=0)
+         refRenamePattern=Board_{n}-{orig}, tolerance=0)
 ```
-Place the given board in a regular grid pattern with given spacing (verSpace, horSpace).
-The board position can be fine-tuned via placementClass.
+Place the given board in a grid pattern with given spacing.
+The board position of the gride is guided via placer.
 The nets and references are renamed according to the patterns.

 Parameters:

 boardfile - the path to the filename of the board to be added

 sourceArea - the region within the file specified to be selected (see also tolerance, below)
     set to None to automatically calculate the board area from the board file with the given tolerance

 rows - the number of boards to place in the vertical direction

 cols - the number of boards to place in the horizontal direction

 destination - the center coordinates of the first board in the grid (for example, wxPointMM(100,50))

-verSpace - the vertical spacing (distance, not pitch) between boards

-horSpace - the horizontal spacing (distance, not pitch) between boards

 rotation - the rotation angle to be applied to the source board before placing it

-placementClass - the placement rules for boards.
+placer - the placement rules for boards.
 The builtin classes are:
     BasicGridPosition - places each board in its original orientation OddEvenColumnPosition - every second column has the boards rotated by 180 degrees OddEvenRowPosition - every second row has the boards rotated by 180 degrees OddEvenRowsColumnsPosition - every second row and column has the boards rotated by 180 degrees

 netRenamePattern - the pattern according to which the net names are transformed
     The default pattern is "Board_{n}-{orig}" which gives each board its own instance of its nets, i.e. GND becomes Board_0-GND for the first board , and Board_1-GND for the second board etc

 refRenamePattern - the pattern according to which the reference designators are transformed
-    The default pattern is "Board_{n}-{orig}" which gives each board its own instance of its reference designators, so R1 becomes Board_0-R1 for the first board, Board_1-R1 for the recond board etc. To keep references the same as in the original, set this to "{orig}"
+    The default pattern is "Board_{n}-{orig}" which gives each board its own instance of its reference designators, so R1 becomes Board_0-R1 for the first board, Board_1-R1 for the second board etc. To keep references the same as in the original, set this to "{orig}"

 tolerance - if no sourceArea is specified, the distance by which the selection
     area for the board should extend outside the board edge.
 If you have any objects that are on or outside the board edge, make sure this is big enough to include them.
 Such objects often include zone outlines and connectors.

 Returns a list of the placed substrates.
 You can use these to generate tabs, frames, backbones, etc.